RocketChat/docs-old/installation/rocketchatctl/README.md

 rocketchatctl is a command line tool written in bash to help you install and configure a RocketChat server in a Linux host, it will take care of everything needed for the server to run, configure extra repositories and install needed libraries to install the correct node version and mongo server, and it will also set up directories and permissions, and configure the systemd files for these new services.

-Moreover, once you have your rocketchat server installed and running, you can use the same command to easily keep that Rocketchat server installation up to date, rocketchatctl can check for Rocketchat updates available and update it to the latest release.
+Once you have your rocketchat server installed and running, you can use the same command to easily keep that Rocketchat server installation up to date, rocketchatctl can check for Rocketchat updates available and update it to the latest release.

-rocketchatctl not only handles dependency installation and configuration, optionally installs a loadbalancer/proxy with auto SSL provided by Let's Encrypt.
+Furthermore, rocketchatctl optionally installs a loadbalancer/proxy with auto SSL provided by Let's Encrypt.

 Check it out here:
 https://github.com/RocketChat/install.sh